zqx1392/hello-world/README.md

-let's change vndb kajitsu release description.
+Change my phone case to another for easier photoshot, maybe research photo technic too.

 Recheck Makina's terrorist escape and Dog head smash moment.

 post facebook recruit

+Research insurance, take guitar photo.

 new webpage
 - add more content, copy good point from other (because we have none, we can start new!)